nanzt/RTSEvo/README.md

 ## Citation

-If you use this code, please cite:
+If you use this model or code in your research, please cite our paper and this repository:

 ```
+[Paper citation details - To be added upon publication]

 Jiwei Xu and Zhuotong Nan, RTSEvo (v1.0): A retrogressive thaw slump evolution model, https://github.com/nanzt/RTSEvo

 ```